cloudfour/pleasantest/README.md

     // Click using the User API
     await user.click(loginButton);

-    // User API does not support `.type` yet, so we perform the action directly on the ElementHandle instead: await searchBox.type('Some text to type');
+    // User API does not support `.hover` yet, so we perform the action directly on the ElementHandle instead: await loginButton.hover();
   }),
 );
 ```